-- Four project assignments with associated mandatory research reports, which together counts 50% towards the final grade.
+Four project assignments with associated mandatory research reports.

-All four project assignments and the final oral exam must be passed in the same semester to obtain a final grade.
+All four project assignments and the final oral exam must be passed in the same semester to pass the course.

-This course has mandatory exercises in the form of a presentation that must be approved before you can sit the finale exam.
+This course has mandatory exercises in the form of a presentation that must be approved before you can sit the final exam.